Orgamorsh/RCBot/README.md

   RCBot is fairly simple to set up.
 First, go to https://discordapp.com/developers/applications/ .
 You will need to make a new application and bot account.

   Afterwards, copy the bot token on the bot page.
-You will need to exstract the zip and open index.js in a text editor such as Notepad++.
-Under the section labbled "Bot start", replace "Put login token here" with your bot token.
+You will need to extract the zip and open index.js in a text editor such as Notepad++.
+Under the section labled "Bot start", replace "Put login token here" with your bot token.

   The bot should be ready to start now.
 Try running start.bat to launch the bot.